remarkjs/remark-lint/packages/remark-lint-hard-break-spaces/readme.md

 ## What is this?

-This package checks the whitespace of hard breaks.
+This package checks whitespace hard breaks.

 ## When should I use this?

-You can use this package to check that the number of spaces in hard breaks are consistent.
+You can use this package to check that the spaces in hard breaks are consistent.

 ## Presets